mvdmio/michielvandermeer.com-hugo/content/blog/a-blessing-when-you-look-back.md

 title = "A Blessing When You Look Back" date = 2019-11-21 feature_image = "/images/blog/person-standing-on-top-of-hill-705075.jpg"
-author = "Michiel van der Meer" tags = ["Personal"]
+summary = "A short amateur poem first described in my new years journal entry of 2016." author = "Michiel van der Meer" tags = ["Personal"]
 +++

-A short amateur poem first described in my new years journal entry of 2016.

 Life, when walking through<br>
 is like a barren wasteland.<br>